Updated August 13, 2024

 Using different keyword types for different user intents and varying stages of the sales funnel helps you generate more traffic to your site and attracts potential customers.

-As a marketer or content writer which offers copywriting services, understanding how to implement different types of keywords helps you create super high-performing content.
+As a marketer or content writer which offers copywriting services, understanding how to implement different types of keywords across various types of copywriting helps you create super high-performing content.

 You need more than just short tail keyword types if you want your content to compete.
 Use these 7 different forms of keywords and see how well your content ranks.